Skip to content

 Will the law always protect my promises and agreements?

 Not always.
-Sometimes, you need to meet certain formality requirements when forming a contract, and there are further requirements for different types of agreements.
-For example, you usually need a formal deed document for transferring a right in land.
+Sometimes, you need to meet specific formality requirements when forming a contract, and there are further requirements for different types of agreements.
+For example, you usually need a formal deed document to transfer a land right.

 Are there specific types of contracts that must be in writing?